 Public Training: The BCBA presents the 6 Hour National Safety Council Defensive Driving Course

 All Traffic School courses are held at the Bucks County Bar Association building located at 135 E. State St. in Doylestown.
 Courses take place on selected Saturdays from 9 AM – 4 PM.
 All instruction is delivered inside the classroom.
-For availability, email firstname.lastname@example.org or call 215-348-9413 ext.
-110. There is a $90 standard fee that must be pre-paid during registration.
-We accept cash and credit card payments only.
+For availability visit our calendar, select the course you wish to attend, and complete the non-member registration.
+There is a $90 standard fee that must be pre-paid during registration.
 Pre-registration required; walk-ins are not permitted.
 Registered attendees must arrive on time; if you arrive late you will be denied entry and will be required to reschedule your course.
 A certificate of completion will be awarded to all attendees upon completion of the course.

-COVID-19 Information: To ensure the health and safety of our instructors and attendees, we are now limiting our class size to 20 to ensure social distancing can be maintained.
-We require masks be worn at all times within the BCBA building.
-We also ask that you please bring your own pen the day of the course.
-If you have any of the following: fever or chills, cough, shortness of breath or difficulty breathing, body aches, headache, new loss of taste or smell, sore throat, or have you come into close contact (within 6 feet) with someone who has a laboratory confirmed COVID-19 diagnosis in the past 14 days we ask that you please re-schedule your course.
+COVID-19 Information: To ensure the health and safety of our instructors and attendees, if you have any of the following: fever or chills, cough, shortness of breath or difficulty breathing, body aches, headache, new loss of taste or smell, sore throat, or have you come into close contact (within 6 feet) with someone who has a laboratory confirmed COVID-19 diagnosis in the past 14 days we ask that you please re-schedule your course.
 The BCBA building is regularly cleaned and sanitized for your safety.

 What is Defensive Driving?
 Defensive Driving is driving to save lives, time and money, in spite of the conditions around you and the actions of others.
 Defensive Driving is the personal responsibility of everyone who operates or rides in a motor vehicle.
 Upon completion of the 10th Edition of the National Safety Council’s 6 Hour Defensive Driving Course, you should be able to: